junxit/us-congress-bills-109/metadata.md

 - 2006-05-18 — Introduced in House
 - 2006-05-18 — Introduced in House
 - 2006-05-18 — Referred to the House Committee on the Judiciary.
+- 2006-06-05 — Referred to the Subcommittee on Courts, the Internet, and Intellectual Property.
+- 2006-07-27 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2006-07-27 — Subcommittee Consideration and Mark-up Session Held.
+- 2006-09-13 — Committee Consideration and Mark-up Session Held.
+- 2006-09-13 — Ordered to be Reported (Amended) by Voice Vote.
+- 2006-09-21 — Placed on the Union Calendar, Calendar No. 402.
+- 2006-09-21 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+109-673.
+- 2006-09-21 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+109-673.